Three-Year Bachelor’s Degree Program

 Engineering: Dual Degree Program

-Hood College and The George Washington University jointly offer a five-year program through which students earn a bachelor of arts degree with a major in mathematics from Hood and a bachelor of science in engineering degree from The George Washington University specializing in civil, electrical or mechanical engineering; operations research; or computational science.
+Hood College and The George Washington University jointly offer a five-year program through which students earn a bachelor of arts degree with a major in mathematics from Hood and a bachelor of science in engineering degree from The George Washington University.
 For additional information, contact Hood’s Department of Mathematics.

 Hood College is an associate member of The Public Leadership Education Network.
 PLEN offers exciting programs that allow Hood students to gain firsthand experience shaping public policy in communities, the nation and the world.
 Students who enroll in PLEN’s Women and Public Policy Internship Program learn about policy, research or social advocacy by working alongside women leaders in the Congress, courts, executive agencies and nongovernmental advocacy groups.
 Students may earn from 3 to 15 Hood College credits for participation in PLEN’s internship programs.
 Those who wish to complete a PLEN internship must also meet Hood’s requirements for internship eligibility.
 PLEN also offers three-day to three-week seminars on topics such as Women and Congress; Women in Science and Technology; Women and International Policy; and Women, Law and Public Policy.